 The Health 11 course, "Physical Wellness and Healthy Decisions," the value of a safe and healthy lifestyle.
 Students will learn ways to prevent injury/illnesses and how to respond to an emergency.
 In addition students with gain knowledge about nutrition, performance-enhancing substances, and medicines and how to make informed choices that impact their well-being.

-HEALTH IV GRADE 12 1.25 Credits, 1 Quarter The Senior Health Program, “Responsible Living,” provides students with a firm foundation of knowledge that promotes desirable healthy attitudes and practices.
-The course provides students with the intellectual, physiological, and emotional tools needed to successfully cope with issues such as dating behaviors, sexuality, pregnancy, parenting, and health care.
+The Health 12 course, Human Sexuality and Relationships, provides students with a firm foundation of knowledge of human sexuality that promotes healthy attitudes and practices.
+The course provides students with the intellectual, physiological, and emotional tools needed to successfully navigate possible future experiences, such as sexual relationships, pregnancy, parenting, and health care.